 Powerful stuff right?

 He takes and uses man’s darkest trait, the trait that most threatens liberty, and uses it as a weapon against itself.
 So much so that without this dark human trait, Madison’s system would crumble.
 He banks on, he fully expects, such ambition to exist.
-Without it, every department and branch of government would realize…”Oh, if we merely worked together and gave up some of our power, we could consolidate all this power swiftly and easily and create a powerful dictatorial oligarchy”.
-But see, that’s nigh impossible because it would require certain individuals and branches to give up power, something that they are not willing to do.
+Without it, every department and branch of government would realize…”Oh, if we merely worked together and gave up some of our power, we could consolidate all this power swiftly and easily and create a dictatorial oligarchy”.
+But that’s never going to happen because the Constitution has structured the branches in such a way that consolidating power would require certain individuals and branches to give up power, something that they are not willing to do.

 “It may be a reflection on human nature, that such devices should be necessary to control the abuses of government.
 But what is government itself, but the greatest of all reflections on human nature?
 If men were angels, no government would be necessary.”

-He draws attention to the reality that he is willing to face: the fact that such precautions are necessary in government speaks to the bleak state of human nature.
-Further, he establishes the foundational principle and reason for government.
+He draws attention to the reality that he is willing to face but fewer and fewer people today seem willing to face: the fact that such precautions are necessary in government speaks to the bleak state of human nature.
+He establishes the foundational principle and reason for government.
 Men are not angels and therefore need government to exact justice and to protect private property from other men.
 Therefore, since men are not angels, government is necessary.
 However, government must be created and made up of these same flawed men.

 A problem that Madison struggles to remedy.
 He continues: